Ryan McMahon Player Props: Rockies vs. Yankees

 Ryan McMahon At The Plate

-- In 28 games this year (32.6%), McMahon has picked up an RBI, and in 10 of those games (11.6%) he had two or more.
-He has also driven in three or more of his team's runs in five contests.
+- In 32.2% of his games this year, McMahon has notched at least one RBI.
+In 10 of those games (11.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.

-- He has scored in 39 of 86 games this year, and more than once 6 times.
+- He has scored in 44.8% of his games this year, with more than one run scored in 6.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.